 Just Anatomy is just cool

-We create anatomical specimens using traditional skeleton preparations, corrosion casting technique and glass clear resin embedding.
+I create anatomical specimens using traditional skeleton preparations, corrosion casting technique and glass clear resin embedding.

 I graduated as a vet in 1998.
 Afterwards, I've worked at the Anatomy and Histology Department of the Veterinary University in Budapest as an anatomy teacher.
 I have been involved teaching of anatomy and topographic anatomy of domestic animals and birds for Hungarian, German and English student.
 In 2005 I joined a research group for preclinical human large animal studies at the Diagnostic, Imaging and Research Center of the Kaposvar University.
 I was involved in different research activities including AMI (artificial myocardial infarct), stent implantation, artificial valve development, CT and MR based large animal research activities. .
 I defended my PhD in 2012 in cardiovascular analysis of the domestic turkey.
 Between 2014-2015 I was an assistant professor for veterinary anatomy and diagnostic imaging at the University Alaska Fairbanks (UAF).
 In 2015 I continued my work at the research group again at Kaposvar.

-Our primary goal in the veterinary anatomical education is to make the complex anatomical stuructures easily understandable by:
+My primary goal in the veterinary anatomical education is to make the complex anatomical stuructures easily understandable by:

 - assisted hands on practical dissections on embalmed cadavers (looks very natural but without the annoying smells of a fresh material or formaline)

 - cross sectional images, CT and MR images in multiple planes

 Online or in person courses (practical, assisted hands-on dissection) with detailed explanations on interactive high quality video tutorials for groups or individuals.